-The Request for Classification Form must be completed and returned to the Manager of Compensation/Classification prior to recruitment.
+The Request for Classification Form must be completed and forwarded to Classification and Compensation.
 It is important to:

-For assistance in preparing the position description, please see online Tips on writing a position description.
+For assistance in preparing the position description, please see Sample Position Description and Tips on writing a position description.

 Classification method of job evaluation